vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### browse

-Opens your current workspace and account URL in a new browser window.
+Opens the URL relative to your current workspace and account in a new browser window.

 #### Usage